Non-Professional Legal Studies

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in non-professional general legal studies made a median starting salary of $34,450 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in non-professional general legal studies have a median salary of $34,450 during the early years of their career.
 During this timeframe, most salaries fell between $29,500 (25th percentile) and $37,600 (75th percentile).

 We don’t know for sure if all of these people took jobs related to non-professional general legal studies so take that into consideration.